 When the king saw the sword-swallower down a sharp, meter-long sword he, as predicted, was so impressed that he asked one of the advisors, “Is there anything more difficult than that?”
 The advisor, as directed by the Bodhisatta, replied that it is much harder for a man to say he will give something away.
 Knowing that he had offered something to the chaplain’s son, the king’s sorrow became a little lighter.
 Then he asked his other advisor if there was anything harder than this, and he replied that saying you will give something away and then actually doing it is even harder.
 Again the king took pride in having done this with his queen, and his sorrow became lighter.
 Then he asked the Bodhisatta, his wisest advisor, if there was anything more difficult than giving something up completely, and he answered that not regretting giving the gift was harder still.
 Hearing this, the king realized his lack of self-control was undignified—if she really loved him, his queen would not have run away.
 His remaining sorrow rolled away like a drop of water falling off a lotus leaf.
 Fully recovered, the king gave the Bodhisatta great praise and much wealth in thanks.

 In the Lifetime of the Buddha

-The king and queen were earlier births of one of the Buddha’s disciples and his former wife.
+The king and queen were earlier births of one of the Buddha’s disciples and this disciple’s former wife.
 This disciple began to miss his former life and was considering leaving the sangha.
 The Buddha told the disciple this story so he knew that his wife had caused him misery in the past.
 After talking to the Buddha, this disciple gained new understanding and chose to stay.

 The other two advisors were earlier births of Sariputta and Moggallana, two of the Buddha’s top disciples.